-The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all the periods presented unless otherwise stated, where policies are applicable only on or from 1 January 2020, those policies have been particularly specified.
+The significant accounting policies adopted in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all the periods presented unless otherwise stated.

 3.1 Property and equipment

 Property and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.